 Besides these native species, there are dozens of cultivar options with different colors, heights, and leaf shapes.
 A cultivar is a plant curated by humans to look or behave a certain way.
 You’ll always be able to spot a cultivar by a cheeky marketing name in ‘single quotes’ in the plant name.

-- Agastache ‘Black Adder’ is a hybrid between two native Agastache species: A. rugosum and A. foeniculum.
-Its cultivar name ‘Black’ references its buds, which are black before the purple flowers burst forth.
+Some Hummingbird Mint cultivars include: Agastache ‘Black Adder’ and Agastache ‘Blue Fortune’, which are hybrids of two Agastache species: A. rugosum (non-native) and A. foeniculum (native).
+The cultivar name ‘Black Adder’ references the buds, which are black before the purple flowers burst forth.
 (Another native plant named for its bud color is Redbud.)

 Cultivars add variety to our gardens with their different colors, heights, and shapes each year.
 However, they can also present challenges.
 Some botanists and horticulturists are concerned that cultivars may introduce new genetic material to native species, potentially negatively impacting future plant populations.